aras62/vision-based-prediction/datasets/application/other_datasets.md

 <details close>
 <summary><strong>Bibtex</strong></summary>
 <pre>
-@InProceedings{Cordts_2016_CVPR,
+@Article{Kay_2017_arxiv,
-    author = "Cordts, Marius and Omran, Mohamed and Ramos, Sebastian and Rehfeld, Timo and Enzweiler, Markus and Benenson, Rodrigo and Franke, Uwe and Roth, Stefan and Schiele, Bernt", title = "The Cityscapes Dataset For Semantic Urban Scene Understanding", booktitle = "CVPR",
+    author = "Kay, Will and Carreira, Joao and Simonyan, Karen and Zhang, Brian and Hillier, Chloe and Vijayanarasimhan, Sudheendra and Viola, Fabio and Green, Tim and Back, Trevor and Natsev, Paul and Suleyman, Mustafa and Zisserman, Andrew", title = "The kinetics human action video dataset", journal = "arXiv:1705.06950",
-    year = "2016"
+    year = "2017"
 }
 </pre>
 </details>